Hindu deities: Avatars of Hindu deities

-Hindu mythology has nurtured the concept of Avatar, which represents the descent of a deity on earth.
+Hindu mythology has nurtured the concept of the avatar (avatāra), which represents the descent of a deity on earth.
 This concept is commonly translated as "incarnation", and is an "appearance" or "manifestation".

-The concept of Avatar is most developed in Vaishnavism tradition, and associated with Vishnu, particularly with Rama and Krishna.
+The concept of the avatar is most developed in Vaishnavism tradition, and associated with Vishnu, particularly with Rama and Krishna.
 Vishnu takes numerous avatars in Hindu mythology.
-He becomes female, during the Samudra manthan, in the form of Mohini, to resolve a conflict between the Devas and Asuras.
+He becomes female, during the Samudra Manthana, in the form of Mohini, to resolve a conflict between the devas and the asuras.
 His male avatars include Matsya, Kurma, Varaha, Narasimha, Vamana, Parashurama, Rama, Krishna, Buddha, and Kalki.
-Various texts, particularly the Bhagavad Gita, discuss the idea of Avatar of Vishnu appearing to restore the cosmic balance whenever the power of evil becomes excessive and causes persistent oppression in the world.
+In some lists, Balarama replaces the Buddha.
+Various texts, particularly the Bhagavad Gita, discuss the idea of an avatar of Vishnu appearing to restore the cosmic balance whenever the power of evil becomes excessive and causes persistent oppression in the world.

-In Shaktism traditions, the concept appears in its legends as the various manifestations of Devi, the Divine Mother principal in Hinduism.
-The avatars of Devi or Parvati include Durga and Kali, who are particularly revered in eastern states of India, as well as Tantra traditions.
-Twenty one avatars of Shiva are also described in Shaivism texts, but unlike Vaishnava traditions, Shaiva traditions have focussed directly on Shiva rather than the Avatar concept.
+In Shaktism traditions, the concept appears in its legends as the various manifestations of Devi, the divine-mother principle in Hinduism.
+The avatars of Devi or Parvati include Durga and Kali, who are particularly revered in the eastern states of India, as well as Tantra traditions.
+Twenty-one avatars of Shiva are also described in Shaivism texts, but unlike Vaishnava traditions, Shaiva traditions focus directly on Shiva rather than the avatar concept.